Hotline :

 Identification of persons claiming

 Anyone can notify us of a customer's death.
 However, we can only share information about the deceased customer's accounts with you or take your instructions concerning a deceased customer's accounts if you are an authorised representative of their Estate.
+An authorised representative includes: an executor; an administrator; next of kin; solicitor acting for an authorised representative.
 We will need to identify you and all persons administering the Estate.
 Unless you are already a customer of Bank of China we are required to obtain your identification information.
 We can usually identify you from:

 If a Grant of Probate or Letters of Administration have not yet been finalised, we will ask you to provide certified copies of:

-- If there is no Will, a death certificate naming you as the Next of Kin(s).
+• If there is no Will, a death certificate naming you as the Next of Kin.

 If you cannot produce these documents, please contact us to discuss.
 Please note that we may require additional documentation to the documents listed above.

-Please note that if there are multiple deceased estate representatives, we may require valid instruction from each representative.
+Please note that if there are multiple deceased estate representatives, we may require instruction from all representatives.

 At any point in time, you can appoint a lawyer to act on your behalf or on behalf of the estate.
 We may ask your legal representative to provide us with the documents outlined above and any other information that may assist us to determine authority to deal with the accounts.